-The Master of Arts in Teaching (MAT) is available to certified and uncertified teachers in urban classrooms.
-The emphasis on urban teaching makes this degree truly unique.
-To meet the special needs of children in urban classrooms, students completing the MAT degree will demonstrate competency in the following areas of knowledge:
+The Master of Arts in Teaching, Curriculum and Instruction (with area of expertise), and the Master of Arts in Teaching with Certification (Core Subjects EC-6, Core Subjects 4-8 and Secondary Education) are designed to support existing teachers in advancing their expertise and to prepare future educators to teach in urban classrooms, respectively.
+The emphasis on urban teaching makes this graduate degree unique.
+To meet the special needs of all children in urban classrooms, students completing the MAT degree will demonstrate competency in the following areas of knowledge:

-- Characteristics and needs of learners in a multicultural setting; - Effective teaching practices that enhance student achievement for all students regardless of socioeconomic status, ethnicity, or language spoken; - Factors related to the development of effective environments in urban classrooms; - Classroom-based research methodology to support "best" instructional practices; and - Enriched understanding of academic content areas of English language arts and reading, social studies, mathematics, natural sciences, bilingual education, English as a Second Language, or advanced instructional technology.
+- Characteristics and needs of learners in multicultural settings. - Effective teaching practices that enhance student achievement for all students, regardless of socioeconomic status, ethnicity, or language spoken. - Factors related to the development of effective teaching environments in urban classrooms. - Classroom-based research methodology to support best instructional practices. - Enriched understanding of academic content areas of language arts, social studies, mathematics, the natural sciences, English as a second language, and educational technology.